lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/02-Weather/README.md

 - start by designing your HTML with a pen & paper ✏️
 - code the HTML with the relevant attributes (`id`s mostly)
-- code your JS to inject the data in the right places
+- code your JS to inject data in the right places
 - code your CSS to make it shine ✨

 ### What's the weather in Kuala Lumpur?